oliviawestmacottssw/SSW.Rules.Content/rules/scheduling---do-you-know-when-to-use-all-day-events-or-start-and-end-times-with-recurrence/rule.md

 **For Leave**

-Leave appointments are the one time when it's actually useful to have the appointment out of the way up the top in your calendar, so "All Day" appointments are better for this.
+Leave appoi​ntments are the one time when it's actually useful to have the appointment out of the way up the top in your calendar, so "All Day" appointments are better for this.